 - Small spots, large spots or solid red skin

 - Viral Rash.
 Most rashes are part of a viral illness.
 Viral rashes usually have small pink spots.
 They occur on both sides of the chest, stomach and back.
 Your child may also have a fever with some diarrhea or cold symptoms.
 They last 2 or 3 days.
 More common in the summer.

-- Roseola.
-This is the most common viral rash in the first 3 years of life.
-(See details below).
+- Roseola is the most common viral rash in the first 3 years of life. (see details below).

-- Chickenpox.
-A viral rash with a distinctive pattern. (see that Care Guide)
+- Chickenpox is a viral rash with a distinctive pattern. (see that Care Guide)

-- Hand-Foot and-Mouth Disease.
-A viral rash with a distinctive pattern.
+- Hand-Foot and-Mouth Disease is a viral rash with a distinctive pattern.
 It starts with tiny red spots and blisters on the palms and soles. (see that Care Guide)

 - Measles.
 The measles virus is becoming more common among young children who do not get the routine childhood vaccinations including the MMR (mumps, measles, rubella) shot.
 Symptoms include fever, red eyes, runny nose, cough, and spots on the inside cheeks.
 A red blotchy rash appears around day 3 of the illness, first on the face and then on other areas.

-- Monkeypox.
-A rare viral rash that often starts on the face or genital area.
+- Monkeypox is a rare viral rash that often starts on the face or genital area.
 It then spreads to the arms and legs.
 Not usually seen in children unless someone in the home has monkeypox.

 - Scarlet Fever.
 Scarlet Fever is a speckled, red rash all over.
 Has a sandpaper feel.
 Caused by the Strep bacteria.
 Starts on upper chest and quickly spreads to lower chest and stomach.
 No more serious than a Strep throat infection without a rash.

 - Drug Rash.
 Most rashes that start while taking an antibiotic are viral rashes.
 Only 10% turn out to be allergic drug rashes. (see details below)